gpii-ops/gpii-terraform-live/README.md

 ### Provision an environment

 1. Clone the repo containing the modules [gpii-terraform repo](https://github.com/mrtyler/gpii-terraform).
-1. Clone this repo, [gpii-terraform-live](https://github.com/mrtyler/gpii-terraform-live), into a directory next to the clone of the modules repo (i.e. gpii-terraform and gpii-terraform-live should be in the same directory).
+1. Clone this repo, [gpii-terraform-live](https://github.com/mrtyler/gpii-terraform-live), into a directory next to the clone of the modules repo (i.e. `gpii-terraform/` and `gpii-terraform-live/` should be in the same directory).
 1. `cd` into the `gpii-terraform-live/dev/` directory.
 1. `terragrunt apply-all`
    * The first time this is run in a given account, terragrunt will prompt you to confirm the creation of a DynamoDB entry (for terragrunt locking) and an S3 bucket (for terraform remote state).
 You must also "opt-in" to use of the Amazon Marketplace CentOS 7 image (the API returns an error with a link to a page where you click buttons).